Flexible placements of periodic graphs in the plane: Preliminaries

-\item $E(G) \subset (V(G)^2 \times \Gamma)/ R$ is a set of \emph{edges}, where $(a,b,\gamma) R (c,d,\mu)$ if and only either $a=c$, $b=d$ and $\gamma = \mu$, or $a=d$, $b = c$ and $\gamma = -\mu$.
-We shall assume that there is no edge of the form $(v,v , 0)$.
-We shall, however, allow $E(G)$ to be an infinite set. \end{enumerate} \end{definition} While the edges of a gain graph are not orientated, we often find it easier to assume that there is some orientation on the edges, i.e.~$G$ is directed.
+\item $E(G) \subset K(V(G))$ is a set of \emph{edges}.
+We shall assume that there is no edge of the form $(v,v , 0)$; we shall, however, allow $E(G)$ to be an infinite set. \end{enumerate} \end{definition}

+While the edges of a gain graph are not orientated, we often find it easier to assume that there is some orientation on the edges, i.e.~$G$ is directed.
 We may then define the \emph{gain} of an edge $(v,w,\gamma)$ to be $\gamma$.
 We refer the reader to Figure \ref{fig:gain} for an example.